Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 Some parents only become aware of the overtired cycle when their baby becomes chronically overtired, and their health and wellbeing are threatened.

-This is why it is important to learn the signs of an overtired baby so that you can easily break the cycle while it’s still early.
+This is why it essential to learn the signs of an overtired baby so you can easily break the cycle while it’s still early.

-Soon, they’ll become hypersensitive, increasingly fussy, and uncomfortable; They’ll begin to rub their eyes, scratch their faces, tug at their clothes, and the worst of all… cry inconsolably either for food or attention.
+Soon, they’ll become hypersensitive, increasingly fussy, and uncomfortable; They’ll begin to rub their eyes, scratch their faces, tug at their clothes, and worst of all, cry inconsolably for food or attention.

-They’d also jerk awake after every 20 – 30 minutes of sleep, only to wake up feeling more tired the next morning.
-Rinse and Repeat… Initiate an Endless Loop.
+They’d also jerk awake after every 20 – 30 minutes of sleep, only to wake up feeling more tired the following day.
+Rinse and Repeat.
+Initiate an Endless Loop.

 In this blog, we discuss 6 actionable methods for getting an overtired baby to sleep and how to help an overtired baby make up their sleep debt.

 How to Break the Cycle of an Overtired Baby and Get Them to Sleep